PatWyr/Test/README.md

 ### Finding Categories

-The so-called finder (or Dao) methods actually resemble factory methods since they also produce instances of Categories.
+The so-called finder (or DAO, short for Data Access Object) methods actually resemble factory methods since they also produce instances of Categories.
 The best place for such methods is on the `Category` class itself.
 We can write all of the necessary finders ourselves, by using the `jdbi()`